dune-project/dune-testpypi/README.md

 ---------------

 1. __completeInstall.sh__:
-Setup a venv, install dune.grid and run example script.
+  - Setup a venv, install dune.grid and run example script.
 Then add dune.fem and run a script from the fem tutorial.
+  - Tests run are `example.py` from dune.grid and `concepts.py, vemdemo.py` from dune.fem.
 2. __completeSourceInEnv.sh__:
-Setup a venv, configure all dune source modules and run a script from the fem tutorial.
+  - Setup a venv, configure all dune source modules and run a script from the fem tutorial.
+  - Tests run are `example.py` from dune.grid and `concepts.py` from dune.fem.
 3. __completeSourceNoEnv.sh__:
-Configure all dune source modules without an active venv.
+  - Configure all dune source modules without an active venv.
     Then run a script from the fem tutorial using the packages from the dune internal venv.
+  - Tests run are `example.py` from dune.grid and `concepts.py` from dune.fem.
 4. __installPlusSource.sh__:
-Setup a venv and install dune.grid.
+  - Setup a venv and install dune.grid.
     Then configure dune-fem from source and test a tutorial example.
     Add dune-fem-dg from source and test a tutorial example.
     Install dune.polygongrid and test a script to see that it works with dune.fem.
     Finally, build dune-alugrid from source, reconfigure dune-fem and run a tutorial example.
+  - Tests run are `solvers.py, chemical.py` from dune.fem and a test script
+    form both dune.alugrid and dune.polygongrid.
 5. __femdgSourceNoVenv.sh__:
-Download and execute the dune-fem-dg build script and run one test from dune-fem-dg and one test from dune-fempy.
+  - Download and execute the dune-fem-dg build script and run one test from dune-fem-dg and one test from dune-fempy.
+  - Tests run are `testdg.py` from dune.femdg and `advection.py, laplace-adaptive.py` from dune.fem (in parallel).
+6. __mmeshFromSource.sh__:
+  - Install dune.fem and then add the dune.mmsh Python package.
+  - Tests run are `test.py` from dune.mmsh